Eric Alexander, 5th Earl of Caledon: Personal life

-Legal issues

 The Earl of Caledon was multiple times fined for reckless driving, sometimes in connection with his chauffeur, and in December 1909 he was fined for aiding and abetting his chauffeur in driving an unregistered motor-car in Hampton-place, Piccadilly which had been involved in a collision with a bus in Hamilton-place.
 He was also involved in a legal dispute with his mother, the Dowager Countess, over the ownership of an early copy of Holbein's Portrait of Thomas Cromwell which had apparently been sold to an American for £30,000 in 1914.

 Death and legacy

 Lord Caledon died unmarried in Belfast on 10 July 1968, aged 82.
 The funeral took place on 16 July in the family vault in Caledon churchyard.
 The Archbishop of Armagh, James McCann, took part in the service with other clerics of the Church of Ireland.

 A prominent Irish landowner, Lord Caledon died with about 30,000 acres.
 The family estate was subsequently broken down to 3,000 acres and narrowly avoided complete break-up when inherited by the late Earl's nephew, Denis James Alexander, 6th Earl of Caledon.